+- 8.1.
+The decision to proceed to an investigation means that a complaint will be dealt with in accordance with this procedure. - 8.2.
+If the Registrar evaluates the complaint as falling within the scope of the Code of Ethics, and informal settlement is not appropriate, this will trigger the setting up of an Investigating Committee. - 8.3.
+The Registrar will promptly: - 8.3.1. notifying the complaints team and the CEO to enable the proper management of data; - 8.3.2. notify the Faculty Committee of the: - 8.3.2.1. name of the complainant; - 8.3.2.2. name of the member complained of; and - 8.3.2.3. the general nature of the complaint to enable the proper management of potential conflicts of interests. - 8.4.
+The Faculty Committee Members will: - 8.4.1. confirm that they have no conflicts of interest that they are aware of, and any associations which they have with the parties; - 8.4.2. advise on the composition of an Investigating Committee.

+9. Appointing an Investigating Committee

 - 9.1.
-The decision to proceed to an investigation means that a complaint will be dealt with in accordance with the Complaints Procedure. - 9.2.
-If the Registrar evaluates the complaint as falling within the scope of the Code of Ethics, and informal settlement is not appropriate, this will trigger the setting up of an Investigating Committee. - 9.3.
-The Registrar will promptly: - notify the Executive and Governance Officer and the CEO to enable the proper management of data. - notify the Faculty Committee of the: - name of the complainant; and - o name of the member complained of; and - the general nature of the complaint to enable the proper management of potential conflicts of interests. - 9.4.
-The Faculty Committee Members will: - confirm that they have no conflicts of interest that they are aware of and any associations which they have with the parties. - advise on the composition of an Investigating Committee.

-10. Appointing an Investigating Committee

-- 10.1.
-The purpose of an Investigating Committee is to enable fair, independent, and professionally competent peer review of a complaint on behalf of the Society. - 10.2.
-The Investigating Committee membership is designated by the Registrar on the advice of the Faculty Committee and will normally be made up of: - three current Member Level members in good standing of the Faculty; and - excludes current members of the Faculty Committee or the Board. - 10.3.
-The Faculty Committee may co-opt other members of the Faculty (or another Faculty) to assist them in their deliberations and handling of the process, based on their expertise and experience. - 10.4.
+The purpose of an Investigating Committee is to enable fair, independent, and professionally competent peer review of a complaint on behalf of the Society. - 9.2.
+The Investigating Committee membership is designated by the Registrar on the advice of the Faculty Committee and will normally be made up of: - 9.2.1. three current Fellows in good standing of the Faculty, excluding current members of the Faculty Committee or the Board; and

+- 9.2.2.
+One lay-person, dependent on the nature of the complaint.
+The lay-person is to be independent of the Occupational Hygiene profession and not on the Register of Occupational Hygiene Professionals. . - 9.3.
+The Faculty Committee may co-opt other members of the Faculty (or another Faculty) to assist them in their deliberations and handling of the process, based on their expertise and experience. - 9.4.
 The Faculty Committee should normally complete the designation of an Investigating Committee within three weeks of notification of the outcome of the evaluation by the Registrar.
-If the process is to take longer, the parties to the complaint will be notified in writing of the delay and the reason for it by the Executive and Governance Officer on behalf of the Committee. - 10.5.
-Designated members of the Investigating Committee will be contacted in writing by the Registrar, initially with the names only of the parties involved. - 10.6.
-On confirmation that there are no apparent conflicts of interest, the Registrar shall direct the Executive and Governance Officer to enable access for the potential members of the Investigating Committee to the secure confidential area.
-The Executive and Governance Officer will provide instructions and support to enable this. - 10.7.
-Designated members of the Investigating Committee may individually review the complaint material: - to confirm that there are no potential conflicts of interest. - that they feel qualified to make a judgement on the evidence and the seriousness of the complaint. - 10.8.
-Designated members of the Investigating Committee should confirm to the Registrar and the Executive and Governance Officer whether they feel able to proceed or not.
+If the process is to take longer, the parties to the complaint will be notified in writing of the delay and the reason for it by the complaints team on behalf of the Committee. - 9.5.
+Designated members of the Investigating Committee will be contacted in writing by the Registrar, initially with the names only of the parties involved. - 9.6.
+On confirmation that there are no apparent conflicts of interest, the Registrar shall direct the complaints team to enable access for the potential members of the Investigating Committee to the secure confidential area.
+The complaints team will provide instructions and support to enable this. - 9.7.
+Designated members of the Investigating Committee may individually review the complaint material to confirm that: - 9.7.1. there are no potential conflicts of interest; and - 9.7.2. that they feel qualified to make a judgement on the evidence and the seriousness of the complaint. - 9.8.
+Designated members of the Investigating Committee should confirm to the Registrar and the complaints team whether they feel able to proceed or not.
 If they are unable to do so, the Registrar will promptly inform the Faculty Committee to enable the designation of another member.

-11. Initial review by the Investigating Committee
+10. Initial Review by the Investigating Committee